PATIENTS WITH HEALTH INSURANCE

 For insured patients, Mr Gault’s consultation fees, surgical fees and follow-up fees are normally covered in full by some insurance companies (WPA, PPP and Pru Health for example).
-Many insurers have recently reduced the level of reimbursement, however, and BUPA and Aviva members in particular should be aware, however, that current reimbursement may be less than with other Insurers, so there may be a shortfall which is payable by the patient.
+Many insurers have recently reduced the level of reimbursement, however, and BUPA and Aviva members in particular should be aware, that current reimbursement may be less than with other Insurers, so there may be a shortfall which is payable by the patient.
 PPP (Private Patients Plan) members should be aware that PPP sometimes do not pay for follow-up fees within ten days of your surgery.

 There may also be an excess on your policy, or specific exclusions.
 Surgery for aesthetic (cosmetic) reasons is usually excluded, for example.
 Laser treatment to treat difficult verrucas or pilonidal sinus may not be covered, nor laser treatment to reduce the amount of tissue which must be removed when excising cancer.
 You will be asked to settle any shortfall and we strongly advise that you check that you have authorisation from your Insurer for the procedure you contemplate together with benefit maxima.
-Your insurer may ask you for an code to indicate to them the type of procedure you are considering, and we are always happy to help.
+Your insurer may ask you for a CCSD code to indicate to them the type of procedure you are considering, and we are always happy to help.

 The applicable CCSD codes for ear reconstruction include: D0310 ear reconstruction including graft, T0320 Exploratory Thoracotomy, T0810 Resection of Rib, S3620 Full Thickness Skin Grafts and S2400 Large Local Flap).
 However, there is no code for multiple complex Z-plasties, carving of the cartilage framework from rib segments, nor for framework assembly, which doubles the procedure time.